-Sales promotions which have been accepted by the intermediaries should be fairly and honestly handled, and properly administered by them and their employees.
+.
 Misrepresentation

-Sales promotions involving any specific responsibility on the part of the intermediaries should be so handled by them that no misinterpretation is likely to arise as to the terms, value, eligibility, limitations or availability of the offer.
+Sales promotions that place any specific responsibilities on the intermediaries should be managed by them in a way that avoids any potential misrepresentation of the offer’s terms, value, eligibility, limitations or availability.

-In particular, intermediaries should adhere to the plan and conditions of the promotion as laid down by the promoter.
-No changes to the agreed arrangements, e.g. alteration of the time-limit, should be made by the intermediary without the prior agreement of the promoter.
+Intermediaries should specifically adhere to the plan and conditions as outlined by the promoter.
+No changes to the agreed arrangements, such as modifying the time-limit, should be made by the intermediary without the prior agreement of the promoter.

 Article A10 – Responsibility

-The onus for observing the Code falls on the promoter, who has the ultimate responsibility for all aspects of sales promotions, whatever their kind, delivery or content.
+Promotors bear the primary responsibility for observing the Code, assuming the ultimate responsibility for all aspects of their sales promotions, of whatever kind, delivery or content.

-Anyone taking part in the planning, creation, implementation or execution of any sales promotion has a degree of responsibility, as defined in article 00 of the General
+Anyone taking part in the planning, creation, implementation or execution of any sales promotion has a degree of responsibility, as defined in Article 24 of the General

-Provisions, for ensuring the observance of the Code towards intermediaries, consumers, and other parties affected or likely to be affected by the promotion.
+Provisions.This responsibility includes ensuring Code compliance towards intermediaries, consumers, and any other parties affected or likely to be affected by the promotion.